revolunet/revolunet.github.io/source/_posts/2013-07-23-angularjs-tips-n-tricks-2.markdown

 ### Express testing

-You know you should write huge tests suites and theres everything to help you in AngularJS with Karma test runner + Jasmine.
-Once you have many tests, they take some time to execute and there's a little trick to speed you up : you can limit the test-runner to a given test group by using `ddescribe` instead of `describe` and to a single test with `itt` instead of `it`.
+You know you should write serious tests suites ?
+There's everything to help you in AngularJS with Karma test runner + Jasmine.

+Once you have many tests, they can take some time to execute and there's a little trick to speed you up : you can limit the test-runner to a given test group by using `ddescribe` instead of `describe` and to a single test with `itt` instead of `it`.

+That's awesome to focus on specific tests for a while.

 ### Service decorators